How to Make a DIY Wrist Corsage

 Let’s begin by designing a mini bouquet.
 Take 1-2 medium-sized flowers from your box set, then add smaller flowers around it.
 Your larger flowers should act as your focal point flower, while the other flowers act as fillers to accentuate the overall design.

 Try the bouquet on your wrist to see how you like the design.
-If you’re happy, then it’s time to move forward.
+You can rearrange the flowers, add more, or take some away until you are satisfied.
+Once you feel proud of your design, it's time to move to the next step.

 Step 2: Secure the arrangement and trim the stems

 Once you’ve settled on your bouquet design, tie the stems together with a wire.
-Use your wire cutters to cut off the excess wire, then trim the flower stems until they’re a short length–just below the base of your flower blossoms.
+Use your wire cutters to cut off the excess wire, then trim the flower stems until they’re short.
+You want them to sit just below the base of your flower blossoms.

 Tip: It’s better to cut your stems too long than too short.
 If you find that they’re not short enough, you can always trim more later.